 Want to know more about Reynisfjara black sand beach?
 Here are some fun facts about this black sand beach in Iceland!

-How to get to the black sand beaches in Iceland
+How to get to the Iceland black sand beach?

 To get to Reynisfjara from Reykjavik, you just need to take Route 1 south out of Reykjavik.
 You will take about 2.5 hours drive and around 181km on Route 1, and just before reaching the city of Vik, you will exit the Ring Road onto Reynishverfisvegur.